Rare but beautiful: The art of snow

 Pieter Bruegel the Elder, Adoration of the Magi in the Snow (1563)

-Several villagers wait patiently to get a glimpse of the newborn.
-Meanwhile, everyone else goes about their daily routines—collecting water, trimming willow branches, and sledding on the icy river.
+While a few villagers wait patiently for a glimpse of the newborn, everyone else goes about their daily routines—collecting water, trimming willow branches, and sledding on the icy river.
 Could Bruegel be suggesting that miracles happen every day, but we fail to notice them?

-Yet the village appears warm and inviting, largely due to the artist’s depiction of snow.
-In one of the most convincing winter scenes ever painted, Bruegel uses golden highlights and blue shadows to model a vast blanket of white.
+Despite this, the village appears warm and inviting—largely due to the artist’s depiction of snow.
+In one of the most convincing winter scenes ever painted, Bruegel uses golden highlights and blue shadows to depict a vast blanket of white.

 Even the foreboding sky looks beautiful on this holy day.